m0rse-dab/StockScreen/README.md

    ```

 ---
+## Windows:
+---
+Unzip the release version somewhere and run the executable.
 ## How to Run
-**Windows:**Unzip the release version somewhere and run the executable
 ---
 1. **Dependencies**: Ensure Python and required libraries are installed.
 2. Clone the repository: